Support For Carers

 Seven ways to support a friend or relative with health problems

 Going through health issues, whether it’s a heart attack, surgery, or a diagnosis of a long-term condition, is never easy.
-If you’re a family member or friend, here’s some suggestions for ways you might be able to help.
+If you’re a family member or friend, here are some suggestions for ways you might be able to help.

 1. If your loved one has to make lifestyle changes, it can be a great help if you make the same changes yourself.
 This could be eating healthily with them or encouraging them to do exercise with you.
 This is more motivating, helps them to feel that they’re not the odd one out, and makes lifestyle changes easier to stick to.
 Plus, you might benefit from improvements in your own health.
 Physical activity can also help to lift your mood, which can be helpful for everyone at a stressful time.